apcraig/CICE/doc/source/science_guide/sg_dynamics.rst

 incorporated into the discretization explicitly.
 Details pertaining to the spatial discretization are found in :cite:`Hunke02`

 On the C grid, however, a finite difference approach is used for the spatial discretization.
-The C grid discretization is based on :cite:`Bouillon09, Bouillon13, Kimmritz16`.
+The C grid discretization is based on :cite:`Bouillon09`, :cite:`Bouillon13` and :cite:`Kimmritz16`.

 .. _evp-momentum: